pratikbewnale/-Summer-Olympics-Data-Analysis/README.md

 # -summer_olympics_data_analysis_Project-
-This project includes all the codes/CSV files used in the AI/ML Skill India internship Assignment on Summer Olympics Data Analysis.
+This project includes all the codes/CSV files used in the AI/ML Skill India internship( ELITE TECHNO GROUPS) Assignment on Summer Olympics Data Analysis.

 files-